 Automation of Economic Modelling using Deep Learning

 DL may offer opportunities to enhance economic modeling capabilities.
 Standard economic models can be grouped in broadly two categories.
 First, models based on equilibrium conditions such as Dynamic Stochastic General Equilibrium (DSGE) and Computable General Equilibrium (CGE) Models.
 In these models, there are considerable assumptions including marketing clearing conditions.
-However, in reality in such complex, non-linear system such as the world economy do not operate an equilibrium where supply and demand meet.
+However, in reality, such complex, non-linear system such as the world economy does not operate an equilibrium where supply and demand meets.
 The second approach that analysts take is a data driven approach, traditionally, Gaussian state space models such as Kalman Filters, VAR, GARCH, ARMA, etc. In such approaches, there is a limitation of an n-order markov chain process with short, or long-term time-dependent feedbacks.
-These methods are so widely used that adopting any new methods will requires a shift in organizational culture and perception.
+These methods are so widely used that adopting any new methods will require a shift in organizational culture and perception.

-These traditional statistical approaches have other limitations too including: (a) high-dimensional non-linear data does not exist and cannot be used in such instances; (b) heavy parametrization based on prior beliefs makes them not very scalable and dependent on our belief system; © last but not least, all of these models have largely failed to accommodate the complexity of the real-world.
+These traditional statistical approaches have other limitations too: (a) high-dimensional non-linear data does not exist and cannot be used in such instances; (b) heavy parameterization based on prior beliefs makes them not very scalable and dependent on our belief system; (c) last but not the least, all of these models have largely failed to accommodate the complexity of the real-world.
 These modelling approaches have failed to predict important economic events, such as the global financial crisis of 2008, or many large-scale structural shifts in economies, failures to accurately represent mass-movements in nations or financial markets.
 For example, a recent Economist article (A mean feat) showed that the random number generator performed marginally better than IMF DSGE model forecasts for country level GDP growth forecasts.

 Levels of Automation

 It is also instructive to understand that there exists a spectrum of automation and that it is illuminating to distinguish the different varieties.
 For this, we can learn from the Society of Automation Engineering (SAE).
-SAE has an international standard that defines six levels of driving automation (SAE J3016).
+SAE has an international standard which defines six levels of driving automation (SAE J3016).
 This can be useful in classifying the levels of automation in domains other than self-driving cars.
-The SAE classification can be applicable to many domains.
 A broader prescription is as follows:

 Level 0 (Manual Process)